neuron-team/vscode-ipe/README.md

-# Neuron for Visual Studio Code
+# neuron for Visual Studio Code

 ### An interactive programming experience for data scientists

-Neuron is a robust application that seamlessly combines the power of Visual Studio Code with the interactivity of Jupyter Notebook.
+**neuron** is a robust application that seamlessly combines the power of Visual Studio Code with the interactivity of Jupyter Notebook.

 ![Screenshot](screenshot.png)